 Operating loss increased \$337.7 million to a loss of \$474.8 million, despite the increase of \$92.3 million in Adjusted EBITDA, described below, due primarily to an increase of \$232.9 million in amortization of intangibles, goodwill impairment charges of \$112.8 million, and increases of \$56.0 million in depreciation and \$44.0 million in stock-based compensation expense, partially offset by a change in acquisition-related contingent consideration fair value adjustments (income of \$0.6 million in 2022 compared to expense of \$15.0 million in 2021).
 The increase in amortization of intangibles was due primarily to the acquisition of Meredith, partially offset by lower expense at Care.com due to certain intangible assets becoming fully amortized.
 The goodwill impairment charges relate to impairments of \$86.7 million at Mosaic Group in the second quarter of 2022 and \$26.0 million at Roofing in the fourth quarter of 2022.
 The goodwill impairment at Mosaic Group was a result of the projected reduction in future revenue and profits from the business and lower trading multiples of a selected peer group of companies.
 The goodwill impairment at Roofing was due to the business exiting certain markets and the projected reduction in future profits.
-The increase in depreciation was due primarily to the inclusion of Meredith for twelve months in the current year compared to one month in the prior year, an increase in expense at Angi Inc. primarily related to the impairment of leasehold improvements and furniture and equipment at Dotdash Meredith of \$7.0 million recorded in the third quarter of 2022 related to the consolidation of certain leased spaces, as described above under "Dotdash Meredith Restructuring and Other Charges."
-The increase in stock-based compensation expense was due primarily to the reversal of previously recognized stock-based compensation expense due to forfeitures from management departures in 2021, the acceleration of awards related to management departures in 2022 and new awards granted since the first quar
+The increase in depreciation was due primarily to the inclusion of Meredith for twelve months in the current year compared to one month in the prior year, an increase in expense at Angi Inc. primarily related to the impairment of certain capitalized software projects that are no longer being utilized as Angi Inc. transitions away from certain business offerings in Services, and the impairment of leasehold improvements and furniture and equipment at Dotdash Meredith of \$7.0 million recorded in the third quarter of 2022 related to the consolidation of certain leased spaces, as described above under "Dotdash Meredith Restructuring and Other Charges."
+The increase in stock-based compensation expense was due primarily to the reversal of previously recognized stock-based compensation expense due to forfeitures from management departures in 2021, the acceleration of awards related to management departures in 2022 and new awards granted since the first quarter of 2022.

-See "Note 2-Summary of Significant Accounting Policies" in the accompanying notes to the financial statements included in "Item 8-Financial Statements and Supplementary Data" for further discussion of the Company's assessment of impairment of goodwill and indefinite-lived intangible assets.
+See "Note 2 - Summary of Significant Accounting Policies" in the accompanying notes to the financial statements included in "Item 8 - Financial Statements and Supplementary Data" for further discussion of the Company's assessment of impairment of goodwill and indefinite-lived intangible assets.